Mylodon: Important Upper Pleistocene finds

 One of the most important sites is the Cueva del Milodón near Lago Sofía in the Chilean province of Última Esperanza, known mainly for its surviving skin remains.
 It is part of a whole system of caves in the region, such as the Cueva del MedioHugo G. Nami, Calvin J. Heusser: Cueva del Medio: A Paleoindian Site and Its Environmental Setting in Southern South America.
 In: Archaeological Discovery.
-Volume 3, 2015, pp. 62-71. or the Cueva Chica, which line the southern flank of the 556 m high Cerro Benitez like pearls.
+Volume 3, 2015, pp. 62–71. or the Cueva Chica, which line the southern flank of the 556 m high Cerro Benitez like pearls.
 Cueva del Milodón is a large cave 250 m long, 140 m wide and 30 m high at the entrance and 10 m at the back, respectively.
 It was discovered in 1895 by the German captain Hermann Eberhard, who also found the first skin remains.
 The great importance of these finds led to the cave, initially known as "Cueva Eberhardt", being subsequently visited and explored by numerous scientists.
 As a result, a large number of finds accumulated over time, among which Mylodon with bone remains, and numerous coprolites has a large share.
-Other finds belong to camelss such as Lama, horses such as Hippidion or South American ungulates such as Macrauchenia, in addition, several predators are represented, including the jaguar, Smilodon as a member of the saber-toothed cats, and the giant bear form Arctotherium.
+Other finds belong to camels such as Lama, horses such as Hippidion or South American ungulates such as Macrauchenia, in addition, several predators are represented, including the jaguar, Smilodon as a member of the saber-toothed cats, and the giant bear form Arctotherium.
 Some of the mammal bones have marks that were originally associated with human activity, but the current view is that they are more likely due to predator browsing.
 In addition to faunal remains, the cave also held a myriad of botanical material.
 It also yielded one of the most extensive data sequences from the Upper Pleistocene.
 Several radiocarbon dates, measured from a wide variety of Mylodon finds, span a period from about 16,700 to 10,200 years ago.
 The upper data are among the most recent obtained directly from finds of the sloth vertebrate.